Roussel006/Many_MLs_for_Node_Classification/README.md

 <!-- In short, the choice is not uniquand requires trial-and-error with different models to find the best one from the pool.
 In this work, we run a set of experiments for the same classification task -- Node classification of the CiteSeer Dataset -- and compare their performance.
 We also see what happens if we stack or combine different models together. -->

+## Goals:
+    1. Compare the performance of different ML models and their combinations for class prediction.
+    2. Compare different implementations (e.g., Tensorflow and PyTorch)

 ## List of Experiments

 [**Section1**: "Shallow" ML algorithms](https://github.com/Roussel006/Many_MLs_for_Node_Classification/blob/main/Section_1_Shallow_MLs.ipynb)